 Healthy communities nurture the health and wellbeing of residents to provide a high quality of life.
-Central principles to create healthy communities involve the provision of places to live, work and play in the community, encouraging active transportation, designing for all ages and abilities, fostering a sense of place and identity through urban design, involving members of the public in the development process, supporting arts and culture, and providing a diversity of housing types and densities for people of all income levels.
+Key directions to create healthy communities involve the provision of places to live, work and play in the community, encouraging active transportation, designing for all ages and abilities, fostering a sense of place and identity through urban design, involving members of the public in the development process, supporting arts and culture, and providing a diversity of housing types and densities for people of all income levels.

 iii.
-Management of Growth
+Growth Management

-Smart Growth recognizes the importance of pursuing the principles of sustainable development and healthy communities through the land development process.
-This involves protecting key environmental features, firmly defining settlement boundaries to not encroach on prime agricultural land, designing with a compact urban form, balancing greenfield development with infill and intensification, providing jobs in close proximity of residential areas, phasing development, prioritizing infrastructure projects in built up areas, and integrating transportation and land use to provide efficient movement of people and modal choice.
+The Official Plan states that Smart Growth recognizes the importance of pursuing the principles of sustainable development and healthy communities through the land development process.
+This principle involves the following directions for managing growth: protecting key environmental features, firmly defining settlement boundaries to not encroach on prime agricultural land, designing with a compact urban form, balancing greenfield development with infill and intensification, providing jobs in proximity of residential areas, phasing development, prioritizing infrastructure projects in built up areas, and integrating transportation and land use to provide efficient movement of people and modal choice.

 The Clarington Official Plan (COP) guides the development of sustainable communities.
 The COP also provides policy direction on development adjacent to Open Space Systems.